family-richards/emailHelpers/README.md

 email.set_attr("attribute to set","new value of attribute")
 ```
 You're dedicated to read all of this, you know.
 Good job!
 I hope that this library makes managing emails easier.
 See you later!
 If you have any questions or bugs, feel free to make an issue.
 Enjoy!
+<p align="center"><a href="https://saythanks.io/to/kidscodingplace@gmail.com">Consider a thanks</a></p>